-We are a global, principles-driven company seeking to promote and advance respect for human rights across our value chain - from farms to our suppliers' factories to our own workplaces.
+We are a privately-held, family-owned company seeking to promote and advance respect for human rights across our value chain - from farms to our suppliers' factories to our own workplaces.
 For more than 100 years, we've sought to bring our FIVE PRINCIPLES of Quality, Responsibility, Mutuality, Efficiency and Freedom to life every day, in pursuit of creating shared growth and opportunity across the communities we touch.